hernantz/blog/content/its-the-competition-stupid.md

 This is precisely what free markets propose and, to some extent, accomplish.
-Non profit and for-profit organizations compete openly to achieve their goals through transactions and resource management in a profit and loss system.
+Non profit and for-profit organizations compete openly to achieve their goals through transactions and resource management, trying to influence one another, in a profit and loss system.

-Some governments are also implementing some form of social experimentation to test ideas and their impact and help reduce the risks of new legislation.
+A handful of governments are also implementing some form of social experimentation to test ideas and their impact and help reduce the risks of new legislation.

 Consider the controversial example of universal basic income, in which people are given money for the sole reason of being alive, no strings attached.
 This idea brings up many intriguing possibilities, like reducing poverty, simplifying governmental aid programs, but at the risk of letting people slack and spend the money on vices or simply bankrupt the system.
+How much money, how often,.

 The closer the government is to it's governed, the better, prefer local governments over federal governments and direct democracy to help reduce the gap between what the sate does and what people want.
 This way, lots of small and independent governments can act as socio-economic labs running experiments simultaneously.
-Cities could be a good unit of government.
+Cities could be a minimal viable independent unit of government.

 ## Conclusion